-In the ten days between May 11th, and 21st, both sides were locked in the fiercest fighting of the Okinawan campaign, so hideously reminiscent of the trench warfare on the "Western Front" during the First World War, both in horrible human losses and the attempt of one side to pierce the defenses of an enemy determined to not yield an inch.
-The Japanese on Okinawa refused to give up, often leaving the American troops on the island no choice but to use flamethrowers or simply blow the cave entrances with explosives, burying the defenders alive.
-Shuri Castle was eventually taken on May 29, 1945, the commander of the Japanese garrison on Okinawa, Ushijima , committed suicide on the 22cnd of June, the same day the island was declared secure by American generals.
+In the ten days between May 11th, and 21st, both sides were locked in the fiercest fighting of the Okinawan campaign.
+It was hideously reminiscent of the trench warfare on the "Western Front" during the First World War.
+Okinawa can be compared to trench warfare by its horrible human losses, and the attempt of one side to pierce the defenses of an enemy determined to not yield an inch.
+The Japanese on Okinawa refused to give up, often leaving the American troops on the island no choice but to use flamethrowers, or simply blow the cave entrances with explosives, burying the defenders alive.
+The Japanese headquarters at Shuri Castle would be eventually taken on May 31, 1945.
+The commander of the Japanese garrison on Okinawa, Ushijima , committed suicide on June 22,1945, the same day the island was declared secure by American generals.
 American forces suffered badly from combat fatigue in the bitter, no-quarter struggle what became known as the "Battle of Okinawa."
-Few Japanese were prepared to surrender, of the 110,000 man garrison on Okinawa only about 7,000 survived to become prisoners of war.
+Few Japanese were prepared to surrender of the 110,000 man garrison on Okinawa only about 7,000 survived to become prisoners of war.

 Okinawan civilian deaths in the campaign were in excess of 140,000, it is estimated that more than a third of the surviving civilian population were wounded.
 Japanese troops treated local civilians brutally using them as slave labor or targets to draw American fire in order to site in their artillery.
 Some of the civilians were convinced by Japanese propaganda to believe that American soldiers were barbarians who committed horrible atrocities, killed their families, and themselves to avoid capture.
 It is believed many Okinawan's threw themselves and their family members from cliffs where the Peace Museum now sits.
 Other Okinawans were murdered by Japanese to prevent their capture or to steal their food and supplies.